PyConTH/www/site/pages/presentation-advice.en.rst

 There are many good references regarding how to give an effective talk — that is, a technical presentation, whether at a conference, to your research group, or as an invited speaker at another university or research laboratory.
-This page cannot replace them, but it does briefly note a few issyra very frequently seen in talks.
+This page cannot replace them, but it does briefly note a few problems very frequently seen in talks.

 Get feedback by giving a practice talk!
 One of the most effective ways to improve your work is to see the reactions of others and get their ideas and advice.